abdelaz3r/forbidden_lands/README.md

 ## Contributions

 Contributions to this project are more than welcome!
 If you're interested in adding your expertise and insights, please ensure that your contributions align with the project's guidelines.
-Let's work together to make this app a fantastic resource for the Forbidden Lands community.

 ## Features

-During your Forbidden Lands RPG sessions, the app shines as a versatile tool:
+During your Forbidden Lands RPG sessions:
+- Manage View for GMs:
+  - Keep track of game time (I implemented the custom Forbidden Lands calendar as described [here](https://www.darkforesttales.com/post/keeping-time-in-the-forbidden-lands)),
-- Manage View for GMs: Keep track of game time, set the perfect ambiance with background music, and manage stronghold resources to enhance the immersive experience.
+  - Set the perfect ambiance with background music (music not included),
+  - Manage stronghold sheet,
+  - Manage stronghold resources with custom rules,
+  - Register group events.
-- Dashboard View for Players: For players, the app provides a comprehensive map view and the ability to immerse themselves in the ambiance.
-This view is ideally suited for projection using a beamer, making your game world come to life.
+- Dashboard View for Players: For players, the app provides a wide map view, the ability to immerse themselves in the ambiance, and a clear way of the calendar.
+This view is ideally suited for projection using a beamer or a computer screen, making your game world come to life.

 Beyond the tabletop sessions:
 - Event Tracking: Easily record and keep track of events that unfold throughout your campaign.
 Stay organized and never miss a pivotal moment.
 - Event Browsing: Browse through past events, reminisce about your adventures, and use this feature as a reference for your ongoing gameplay.
+- Adventure Sharing: Share the story of your adventure to the world.

 # Installation